LET US CATER TO

 Published

-Fortunately, incapacity planning acts as a safety net for these types of situations.
-Incapacity planning allows individuals to make important decisions now, including who can and will be in charge of making decisions for them later, should they become unable to do so.
-These types of plans can be laid out for both permanent and temporary incapacity.
+Fortunately, incapacity planning acts as a safety net for these types of situations, allowing individuals to make choices now.
+It focuses on choosing who will be in charge of making decisions on your behalf should you become unable to do so.
+These plans can be laid out for both permanent and temporary incapacity.

 What’s Included in an Incapacity Plan?